 7. Disaster Recovery: When moving to the cloud, the cloud provider should presume adequately to the potential disasters that could befall.

 8. Data Location: It is the most important factor to consider, the data.
-Companies need to take utmost care about the data access.
+Companies need to take utmost care of the data access.
 Software and hardware can be bought again, but once the data is lost, it’s lost forever.

 9. Cloud Provider Verification: Companies have to scrutinize that whether the cloud provider has the rights to provide the cloud services.
 They should rather check to see that the provider offering cloud solutions has the right to use the technology they are offering as a service.